data-addict-com/data-addict-com.github.io/_posts/2023-12-09-five-sql-tips-you-probably-never-heard-about.md

 title:  Five SQL tips you probably never heard about
 description: We will focus on few SQL tips that are **not that common**, that even myself (as a Data Analyst) found out very recently.
 They are actually really useful, and that is the reason why I wanted to share them here.
 date:   2023-12-09 10-46-20 +0200
 categories: sql data tricks tips
 tags: sql data tricks  tips
+image: ../assets/img/2023-12-09/og-sql.png
 published: true
 ---